sebasmos/sebasmos.github.io/cv.md

 <hr />
 ### Work experience

-- *Sep 2022-present*. **AI Scientist** at the [National Irish Center for Applied AI](https://ceadar.ie/).
-Part of the main team developing the Artificial Intelligence of ([ICOS](https://www.icos-project.eu/)), a novel IoT to Cloud Operating System funded by the European Union’s HORIZON research.
-My tasks involve maintaining the high-performance computing HPC cluster, developping on DevOps developing AI APIs  (Docker, Kubernetes, singularity images, SLURM).
-And finally implementing cutting-edge generative models in multiple areas (NLP, Federated Learning, time-series & computer vision).
+- *Sep 2022-present*. **AI Scientist** at the [National Irish Center for Applied AI](https://ceadar.ie/).As a member of the core team working on the Artificial Intelligence of ([ICOS](https://www.icos-project.eu/)), an innovative IoT to Cloud Operating System supported by the European Union's HORIZON research.
+I mantain and ensure the optimal performance of the high-performance computing (HPC) cluster, as well as actively contributing to the development of AI APIs using DevOps practices such as Docker, Kubernetes, singularity images, and SLURM.
+Additionally, I am involved in implementing state-of-the-art generative models across diverse domains, including Natural Language Processing (NLP), Federated Learning, time-series analysis, and computer vision.

 - *Aug 2022-present*. **Computer Vision Research Fellow** at [Harvard University](https://www.seas.harvard.edu/person/sebastian-andres-cajas-ordonez).
 Develop/assess Computer Vision and Deep Learning algorithms on imaging-based single-cell methods projects on CyCIF using high-dimension microscopy images for the Harvard’s Visual Computing Group and Harvard Medical School’s Lab of Systems Pharmacology.
 Methods include instance segmentation algorithms, unsupervised learning, image translation models and unbiased pixel-level feature extraction over Lateral Spillover in Segmented Images of Tissue with Pixel-level Cell State.
 Supervised by Hanspeter Pfister and Siyu Huang. *Harvard john A. Paulson School of Engineering and Applied sciences*.